Alopecia - Causes, Symptoms, and Ayurvedic Treatment

 Yoga and Pranayama in Alopecia

-Pranayama helps to attain relaxation to mind.
-It confirms oxygen supply and helps formation of new cells.
+Pranayama helps to attain relaxation in the mind.
+It confirms oxygen supply and helps the formation of new cells.

 Ayurvedic Treatment for Alopecia

 Ayurveda incorporates internal as well as external medicines in the management of Alopecia.